-XVIII.
+XIX.
 Unsportsmanlike Conduct

-- 1. If the field monitor or referee witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, the game will be stopped and the player will be given an unsportsmanlike conduct penalty.
+- 1. If a referee or commissioner witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, the game will be stopped and the player will be given an unsportsmanlike conduct penalty.
 Should a second such penalty occur, the player will be ejected from that game and suspended from the next game.
 The decision is made at the referee's discretion.
 No appeals will be considered.
 FOUL PLAY WILL NOT BE TOLERATED! - 2.
-Offensive or confrontational language is not allowed.
-Officials have the right to determine offensive language.
-If offensive or confrontational language occurs, the referee will give an unsportsmanlike conduct penalty to that player, coach, or fan.
+Offensive or profane language is not allowed.
+Officials have the right to determine what constitutes such language.
+If offensive or profane language occurs, the referee will give an unsportsmanlike conduct penalty to that player, coach, or fan.
 If it continues, the player, coach, or fan will be ejected from the game and suspended for the next.
 Should three such penalties occur by the same team, that team will forfeit that game and the next game. - 3.
-Players may not physically or verbally abuse any opponent or official.
-This will result in the above. - 4.
-Ball-carriers MUST make an effort to avoid defenders with an established position. - 5.
-Defenders MUST give free releases off of the line of scrimmage.
+Confrontations and threats are NOT permitted by fans, coaches, or players, nor may objects be thrown onto the field or on the sideline.
+Officials have the right to determine if words or actions are deemed egregious enough to warrant an IMMEDIATE EJECTION AND SUSPENSION on the first offense. - 4.
+Fans are required to keep the fields safe and family friendly.
+Any fan stepping onto the field to confront or yell at a player, coach, or opposing fan will be IMMEDIATELY EJECTED and must be escorted from the field by his or her team's coach.
+Should that fan refuse to leave, the game will be forfeited.
+Said fan will NOT be permitted to attend his or her child's following game.
+Should the fan show for the next game, that game will be forfeited as well. - 5.
+Coaches or players ejected for whatever reason will also be concurrently suspended for the next game.
+Any suspended coach that coaches two teams will be suspended for both of his team's next games. - 6.
+Ball-carriers MUST make an effort to avoid defenders with an established position. - 7.
+Defenders MUST give free releases off the line of scrimmage.
 There is NO pressing or jamming.
-They are also not allowed to run through the ball-carrier when pulling flags. - 6.
-Fans must also adhere to good sportsmanship as well or risk the above: - a.
-Yell to cheer on your players, not to harass officials or other teams. - b.
-Keep comments clean and profanity free. - 7.
-Fans are required to keep fields safe and kids friendly: - a.
-Keep younger kids and equipment such as coolers, chairs and tents a minimum of 10 feet off the field in the end zone area. - b.
-Stay behind the fan line at all times, not between fields. - c.
-Dispose of ALL trash in designated trash cans. - 8.
+Defenders are also not allowed to run through the ball-carrier when pulling flags. - 8.
 Unsportsmanlike conduct penalties: - a.
 Defense + 10 yards from line of scrimmage and automatic first down - b.
-Offense 10 yards from line of scrimmage and loss of down
+Offense 10 vards from line of scrimmage and loss of down - 9.
+League commissioners reserve the right to determine and enforce consequences up to and including expulsion from the league for any issues or situations that are NOT directly addressed in the rulebook.

-XIX.
+XX.
 Penalties